Identification

 Similar products with comparable safety profiles

-Lithium-Ion Rechargeable Battery Pack
+Lithium ion Rechargeable Battery Pack

 ---

-Lithium-Ion Rechargeable Battery Pack
+Lithium ion Rechargeable Battery

 ---